 Until now, there has not been extensive research conducted to develop a comprehensive study of the many hybrid and efficient advanced clean truck technologies and systems that are in the market or are close to commercialization and an understanding of the gaps which require further research.
 Nor has anybody conducted a practical market study showing what is needed to commercialize these truck technologies and systems and where the market needs exist for them.
 This has made it difficult for manufacturers and suppliers to focus limited time and resources on research, development and commercialization of promising technologies and systems.
 It also makes it difficult for states like California to make intelligent choices and provide sufficient funding of these technologies as states attempt to reduce petroleum use and emissions from vehicles using cleaner technologies and systems.
 Goals

-The CalHEAT Research Center is pursuing the followingactivities:
+The CalHEAT Research Center has completed the following activities:

-- Develop a roadmap for research and market transformation for activities through 2020.
-This effort will support of California’s goals of reducing petroleum, emissions and carbon in medium and heavy duty trucks.
-The roadmap will consist of actionable steps involving a variety of technologies such as more efficient drive trains and hybrids, engine downsizing, more efficient auxiliary systems and other technologies that lead to commercialization.
+- Developed a roadmap* for research and market transformation for activities through 2020.
+This effort supports California’s goals of reducing petroleum, emissions and carbon in medium and heavy duty trucks.
+The roadmap consists of actionable steps involving a variety of technologies such as more efficient drive trains and hybrids, engine downsizing, more efficient auxiliary systems and other technologies that lead to commercialization.
 CalHEAT Roadmap Final Draft (Rev 7)*

-- Demonstrate the use of a high efficiency advanced technology Class 8 truck in an application such as regional delivery or port drayage.
-CalHEAT will also demonstrate an electric plug-in parcel delivery truck, analyze its performance and infrastructure requirements, as well as evaluate long- and short-term grid requirements.
+- Demonstrated the use of a high efficiency advanced technology Class 8 truck in real-world applications such as regional delivery or port drayage.
+CalHEAT also demonstrated an electric plug-in parcel delivery truck, analyzed its performance and infrastructure requirements, as well as evaluated long- and short-term grid requirements.

-- In addition, CalHEAT will perform a Market Barrier Analysis on the combination of alternative fuels and high efficiency hybrid technologies.
+- In addition, CalHEAT performed a Market Barrier Analysis on the combination of alternative fuels and high efficiency hybrid technologies.

 Contact Fred Silver